 - Heat two tablespoons oil in a large pan and add the chicken pieces.
 Space out evenly so they don’t steam.
 Cook the chicken pieces on high heat for 5 to 6 minutes stirring and tossing a few times.
 Remove chicken from the pan and set aside in a bowl.

 - Adding another tablespoon of oil to the pan on high heat, add the onions and bell peppers.
 Toss them in the pan for a minute or two until they have cooked slightly and hot.
 Toss in the garlic and cook for another minute.

-- Add the chicken pieces and sauce mixture back to the pan with the vegetables.
+- Add the chicken pieces and the saved remaining marinade back to the pan with the vegetables.
 Mix everything well, and simmer for a minute or two while the sauce thickens, cooks and coats the chicken and veggies well.
 Serve hot with steamed rice.

 Nutrition Information – The information shown is provided by an online nutrition calculator.
 It should not be substituted for a doctors or nutritionist’s advice.
 Please understand that not everyone’s sodium requirements are the same, therefore some recipes may be higher than you’re allowed.
 Always consult with your doctor for your recommended daily sodium allowance.